itsvickyanand/honeybook/README.md

-# Avantus — Multi-tenant Client Experience Platform
+# HoneyBook — Multi-tenant Client Experience Platform

 A reference implementation of a wedding-cluster client-experience SaaS, built end-to-end: